WASdev/sample.DefaultApplication/jakarta/README.md

 Since we only want to generate changes for the source code, we need to clean the project before generating the changes (and yes, I forgot to do this the first time).
 Here are the steps to run the Eclipse Transformer:

 1. Download and install the [Eclipse Transformer](https://projects.eclipse.org/projects/technology.transformer)
-1. Clean the project in the jakarta folder to get rid of all the binaries from the target folder
+1. Clean the binaries from the `jakarta` folder by running the following command

        mvn clean
-1. Run the Eclipse transformer command java -jar org.eclipse.transformer.cli-0.6.0-SNAPSHOT.jar \
+1. Run the Eclipse transformer command

+       java -jar org.eclipse.transformer.cli-0.6.0-SNAPSHOT.jar \
        ~/git/sample.DefaultApplication/jakarta/  \
        ./transformedApp